Guide Library

 • Use this page as prep before your next session.

-• Compare the theory against Bernard's battle review and profile output.
+• Compare the theory against the battle-review and profile output.

 • Revisit the page whenever the matchup or habit starts repeating.